bp7968h/bp7968h.github.io/content/lets-write-database-from-scratch.md

 ```

 This REPL will form the basis of our interaction with `bhu_db` for now, but as we continue, we'll extend it to handle more complex commands and eventually switch to a client-server model.

+## Lexer
+We can know this process with different names, that is `Tokenizer`, `Lexical Analysis` and others.
+However, the idea remains the same, we go through each and every character the user inputs and convert those to sequence of tokens which are meaningful units for further processing.